 Each day employees are injured in workplace accidents, usually caused by negligent, reckless or dangerous acts of others.
 Some employees experience financial hardship resulting from a loss of income while recovering from an injury.
 Unfortunately, others may be permanently disabled and unable to return to work.

-If you or a loved one has been injured while on the job, you need to seek immediate legal representation from a Long Island personal injury lawyer who knows how to help you receive the maximum compensation that your deserve.
+If you or a loved one has been injured while on the job, you need to seek immediate legal representation from a personal injury attorney who knows how to help you receive the maximum compensation that your deserve.

 Experienced Representation from The Odierno Law Firm, P.C.